Chart Color Schemes

 Infrastructure

-Townsville City has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Townsville City has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects expected to influence the region.
-Notable initiatives include Defence Housing Australia's Townsville New Builds Volume Leasing Program (400+ Homes), Marina Residences, The Hive - 10-15 The Strand Masterplan, and Mater Private Hospital Townsville Relocation.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified fifteen projects likely to affect the area.
+Notable projects include Defence Housing Australia's Townsville New Builds Volume Leasing Program (400+ Homes), Marina Residences, The Hive - 10-15 The Strand Masterplan, and Mater Private Hospital Townsville Relocation.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.